Recent advances in hole-spin qubits: General description of hole-spin qubits

 \section{General description of hole-spin qubits}

 Quantum dots for use in information processing are typically based on either III-V compound semiconductors such as GaAs, which have zincblende lattices, or on group-IV semiconductors such as Si and Ge, with diamond lattices.
-While the conduction band is formed by $s$-like atomic wave functions, resulting in spin-$1/2$ quasiparticles, valence-band states in diamond and zincblende semiconductors are associated with atomic $p$-orbitals, which have an orbital angular momentum $L = 1$.
-When this is combined with the electron spin-$1/2$, we obtain two possibilities for the total angular momentum $J$, henceforth also referred to as (effective) spin: $J=3/2$ or $J=1/2$.
-At zero crystal momentum ${\bf k}$ these states are separated by a gap and the $J=1/2$ manifold, which is always lower in energy, is known as the \textit{split-off} band.
+While the conduction band is formed by $s$-like atomic wave functions, resulting in spin-$1/2$ quasiparticles, valence-band states in diamond and zincblende semiconductors are predominantly formed by atomic $p$-orbitals.
+In the atomic limit, combining the $L=1$ orbital angular momentum with the electron spin-$1/2$ we obtain two possibilities for the total angular momentum $J$, henceforth also referred to as (effective) spin: $J=3/2$ or $J=1/2$.
+At zero crystal momentum ${\bf k}$ these states are separated by a gap and the band originating from the $J=1/2$ manifold, which is always lower in energy, is known as the \textit{split-off} band.
 More precisely, since rotational symmetry is broken in the crystal, the valence-band states at ${\bf k}=0$ are classified by the $\Gamma_8$ and $\Gamma_7$ representations of the tetrahedral double group $T_d$ \cite{Kostner63,Dresselhaus08}.
 Furthermore, the crystalline potential leads to the hybridization of $p$ orbitals with $d$ states \cite{Chadi76,Boguslawski94,Bassani98,Zunger03,Diaz06}, which can significantly affect the form of the hyperfine interaction \cite{Chekhovich13b,Philippopoulos20} (see Section~\ref{sec:hyperfine}).
 Despite these caveats, the fourfold degeneracy of atomic $J=3/2$ states (corresponding to $\Gamma_8$) is preserved.
-The existence of the split-off band makes a difference for numerical values (especially in Si), it does not influence the main physics.
-As a consequence, properties of holes are usually well understood from the $J=3/2$ states at the top of the valence band.
-Therefore, the following Luttinger Hamiltonian \cite{Luttinger56, winkler2003spin} is often taken as a fundamental starting point for the description of holes:
+The existence of the split-off band makes a difference for numerical values, especially in Si, but properties of holes are usually well understood considering the states at the top of the valence band.
+Therefore, the following Luttinger Hamiltonian\cite{Luttinger56, winkler2003spin} is often taken as a fundamental starting point for the description of holes:

 where $\{J_i\}$ are spin-$3/2$ matrices, $\gamma_1$, $\gamma_2$ and $\gamma_3$ are the Luttinger parameters, $m_0$ is the bare electron mass, $\{ A,B\}=(AB+BA)/2$, and c.p. are terms obtained from cyclic permutations of $x,y,z$.
 In contrast with conduction electrons, where perturbative spin-orbit interactions arise from the valence band and are suppressed by the large band gap of the semiconductor, the Hamiltonian describing the valence-band holes [Eq.~(\ref{HLut})] features a strong spin-orbit coupling between ${\bf k}$ and ${\bf J}$.
 This coupling results in a splitting of the fourfold degeneracy at ${\bf k}=0$ into two doubly degenerate bands at finite momentum.
 The higher (lower) valence band states are denoted as heavy (light) holes, with angular momentum $J_z=\pm 3/2$ ($\pm 1/2 $) in the limit ${\bf k}\to 0$.
 Since $\gamma_{2,3}$ are generally of the same order as $\gamma_1$, the spin-orbit splitting between heavy-hole and light-hole bands is comparable to the total kinetic energy.